GroestlCoin/libgroestlcoin/README.md

 ### Windows

-Visual Studio solutions are maintained for all libbitcoin libraries and dependencies.
+Visual Studio solutions are maintained for all libgroestlcoin libraries and dependencies.

-> The libbitcoin execution environment supports `Windows XP Service Pack 2` and newer.
+> The libgroestlcoin execution environment supports `Windows XP Service Pack 2` and newer.

 #### Upgrade Compiler